bradley-z/Capital-One-Mindsumo/README.md

-# Capital One Software Engineering Summit Summer 2018
+# (Winner) Capital One Software Engineering Summit Summer 2018
 Submission for the second round of the Capital One Software Engineering Summit.
 The challenge can be found [here](https://www.mindsumo.com/contests/podcast-engine).
+This submission resulted in an acceptance to the program.

 The final project can be found [here](https://bradleyzhou-capital-one.herokuapp.com/).